Questions and Answers about Kilimanjaro

 Please note not all hotels and restaurants can accept credit card payments, therefore you may wish to use an ATM to obtain Tanzanian Shillings.

-The hotels we have selected feature a swimming pool where you may like to relax before or after your climb.
+Our mid-range and 4 Star lodges feature a swimming pool where you may like to relax before or after your climb.

 How do I get to Tanzania?